avidbots/flatland/docs/core_functions/model_plugins.rst

 values can also differ because the new solver uses substeps instead of separate velocity and position iterations.
 Legacy fixture and contact pointers are provided by Flatland's compatibility API, not by the Box2D 3.1 C API.
+Compatibility types live in the ``flatland`` namespace; native Box2D C types remain global and can be included alongside them.

 Box2D contact object is generated when two Box2D fixtures collide, it contains all the information about the collision.
 Box2D fixtures are the underlying physics